ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step4.md

 The Tenant or Organization Setup has seven substeps:

 - Step 1: Organization - Add details for your primary organization.
 You can also create sub-organizations.
 Use organizations to segment your users, or as one of the ways to group your assets.
 You can create more organizations with one of your existing organizations as parent.
-When you create a new organization, you can select the "Business Impact Value", which is used to generate cyber risk scores.
+When you create a new organization, you can select the **Business Impact Value**, which is used to generate cyber risk scores.
 - Step 2: Organization Assets - New assets / workloads are automatically grouped by location, cloud provider, and asset repository.
 Assets can be assigned to only one organization at a time.
 The Service Provider needs to assign assets to an organization.
 - Step 3: Associate Environment and Location – Optional.
 Environments are defined by the Service Provider.
 - Step 4 and 5: Create Sub-Applications or Applications – Used to group assets across locations and organizations and see their associated flows and policies.
 Create applications that match business and IT services.
-For example, Application=SAP, Sub-Applications=SAP Front End, SAP Middle Tier, and SAP Back End.
-Business impact value corresponds to an Application, compliance regimes apply to an application.
+For example, Application=SAP, Sub-Applications=SAP Front End, SAP Middle Tier, and SAP Back End. **Business Impact Value** corresponds to an Application, compliance regimes apply to an application.
 - Step 6: Remote Access - Remote Access is required to run scans on assets, can be a default service account or an asset-specific account.
 - Step 7: Task Scheduler - Schedule scans to run on a periodic basis.
 The types of tasks include; SCAP Scan-Vulnerability, SCAP Scan-XCCDF, NSX Flow Scan, Software Scan, Log Extract Scan.

-The following information is collected from the user at time of order and is used to in the application setup.
+The following information is collected from the user at time of order and is used in the application setup.

 Table 1.
 Information collected from the user